dchung07/grocery_store/README.md

     -> Add images to file and adjust sql database schema to include image field

     -> Style the remove btn (individual cart) + Quantity Increase/Decrease Buttons

+    -> Design Choice
+    -> Increment/Decrement sql immediately as it is put in cart? or leave it to the checkout page?

+    Option 1 -> Increment/decrement immediately as added in cart
+    -> Send sql query.
+    -> Would prevent others from selecting and further conflicts such as stock running out while on checkout page (more annoying for user)
+    -> if remove item -> send sql query
+    -> if remove all -> send sql query
+    -> on checkout, there would be no sql query sent

+    Option 2 -> sql query at checkout
+    -> May have conflicts if other user purchases while an user is on checkout (can be frustrating) -> No sql query until checkout is made
+    -> Less sql queries, less intensive but... not as good?

+    Also add images for each food item.
+    Check if image file exists, then if it exists, use that as the src, else, use generic croissant. or maybe a generic placeholder image.
+    Use product_id's as the image path